Small business can face many challenges when it comes to sustainability.

 Conducting an assessment is the best way to find opportunities to improve your social and environmental impact.

-Using proven frameworks will ensure that your approach to sustainability is comprehensive, instead of a set of ad hoc projects, and will help you to use your time and efforts most strategically.
+Using proven frameworks will ensure that your approach to sustainability is comprehensive, instead of a set of random, one-off projects, and will help you to use your time and efforts most strategically.

-Now that you have your team in place and you’ve condcuted an assessment, you’re ready to execute.
+Now that you have your team in place and you’ve conducted an assessment, you’re ready to execute.

-You should be able to clearly see your areas of strength and opportunity, and you can now focus your time, energy, and resources on implementing the projects that will have the biggest impact for your company.
+You should be able to clearly see your areas of strength and opportunity, and you can now begin to implement best practices at your company.

 That’s it!
 Those are the three steps that companies that are serious about sustainability follow.
 This framework allows you to establish a solid sustainability program and embed sustainability into your business.

-I find that many small businesses tend to do one or the other.
+In my experience, I’ve found that many small businesses tend to do one or the other, but not all of these steps.

 For example, they might conduct an assessment but not engage their people.
 In these cases, the business has one person in charge of the sustainability initiatives.
 That person usually works alone, which limits the program’s effectiveness.